BYUHPC/sci-comp-course/project/phase3.md

 **Make sure to run CMake with `cmake -DCMAKE_BUILD_TYPE=release` to take advantage of this setting**.
 We grade with the release build type for this and future assignments, so you should build, test, and time with it as well.

-`optimize` should give the same result as the binary that results from compiling the original `optimize.cpp`, but needs to be much faster: on a full `m9` node (which you can request with `salloc -p m9 -N 1 -n 28 ...`) with 8 OpenMP threads (`export OMP_NUM_THREADS=8`) it should run in less than a second.
+`optimize` should give the same result as the binary that results from compiling the original `optimize.cpp`, but needs to be much faster: on a full `m9` node (which you can request with `salloc -p m9 --nodes 1 --ntasks 28 --mem 16G --time 00:15:00`) with 8 OpenMP threads (`export OMP_NUM_THREADS=8`) it should run in less than a second.
 Feel free to [fine-tune compilation flags in your `CMakeLists.txt`](https://coderefinery.github.io/cmake-workshop/flags-definitions-debugging/#controlling-compiler-flags) to get an efficient binary.

 `wavesolve_openmp` will be much like [`wavesolve_serial`](phase2.md), but will add OpenMP threading and has speed requirements.
 It must run on `2d-medium-in.wo` from [`wavefiles.tar.gz`](wavefiles.tar.gz) with 8 OpenMP threads on a full `m9` node in 20 seconds.

-Add an informal plain text "essay" titled `cpp-optimization.txt` (or `cpp-optimization.md` if you want markdown formatting) that contains answers to the bolded questions above.
+Be sure to include your "essay" titled `cpp-optimization.txt` (or `cpp-optimization.md`).

 Develop in a branch named `phase3` or tag the commit you'd like me to grade from `phase3` and push it.